bdwilliamson/academic-kickstart/content/project/clinical-trials/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Statistical Methods for Clinical Trials"
+title: Statistical Methods for Clinical Trials
 subtitle: ""
-summary: "Statistical methods for clinical trials research and results from collaborative studies."
+summary: Statistical methods for clinical trials research and results from collaborative studies.
-authors: []
-tags:
-- infectious-diseases
-- biostatistics
-- collaborative-science
-categories: []
-date: 2020-07-13T10:47:17-07:00
+date: "2020-07-13"
-lastmod: 2020-07-13T10:47:17-07:00
-featured: false
-draft: false

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.